KABC-TV: KABC-TV (1954–present)

 In July 2010, The Walt Disney Company became engaged in a carriage dispute with Time Warner Cable.
 This dispute involved KABC-TV and three other ABC owned-and-operated stations, Disney Channel and the ESPN family of networks.
 If a deal had not been made, all of the Disney-owned channels would have been removed from Time Warner Cable and Bright House Networks systems across the United States.
 The companies reached a long-term agreement to keep the stations and their sister cable channels on Time Warner Cable and its co-managed systems on September 2, 2010.
+On August 31, 2023, Disney removed all of its channels, including KABC-TV, two other ABC-owned stations, and the ESPN networks, from Spectrum cable systems due to a carriage dispute, its first with the provider since 2010 when its predecessor, Time Warner Cable, was involved in a dispute with Disney.
+On September 11, 2023, the stations and their sister cable channels were restored by Charter Communications (the parent company of Spectrum) after the company and Disney reached an agreement.
+KABC-TV was then pulled from DirecTV on September 1, 2024, as a result of a dispute between the satellite provider and Disney.
+The removal came just hours before a USC Trojans college football victory over LSU airing on ABC.

 Digital channel 7.3 previously carried programming from The Local AccuWeather Channel; it was replaced with a standard-definition feed of the Live Well Network in 2010.
 On April 15, 2015, the comedy network Laff replaced the standard-definition feed of LWN on 7.3.
 ABC Stations rebranded Live Well Network on .2 as Localish on February 17, 2020, to add an outlet for the Localish lifestyle content.

 Programming

-Syndicated programming

-In addition to the ABC network schedule, syndicated programs on KABC-TV (as of February 2022) include Tamron Hall, Live with Kelly and Ryan (produced by sister station WABC-TV), Jeopardy!, and Wheel of Fortune.